pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

 --- Our project architecture is very much similar to the one provided in the overview file.
-Our development was primarly done on our local machines, which was facilitated by using GitHub as version control.
-Upon pushing code to a branch with enabled workflows, GitHub Actions was executed for ensuring continuous integration and providing feedback on our code.
-Additionally we set up a trigger in GCP Container Registry to build a container from the latest push, which was supposed to be automatically deployed to Cloud Run.
+Our development was done on our local machines, which was facilitated by using GitHub as version control.
+Upon pushing code (or other files) to a branch with enabled workflows, GitHub Actions were executed, in our case ensuring continuous integration and providing feedback on our code.
+This combines the topics from the module "Good coding practice" and Session 5's Continuous Integration.
+Additionally we set up a trigger in GCP Container Registry to build a container from the latest push, which was supposed to be automatically deployed to Cloud Run, which integrates continuous containers with cloud deply.
 We did not integrate DockerHub as a resource (both because we got errors authenticating, and we set up a pipeline to Container Registry), so end-users cannot pull from there.
 They can, however, reproduce our containers using the Dockerfile provided in our repository.
-For model training we used our local machine as well, and performed a Hyper Parameter sweep using W&B.---
+For model training we used our local machine as well, and performed a Hyper Parameter sweep using W&B.
+If we had more time, we would have liked to set up automatic fine-tuning / re-learning of the model using Cloud ML.
+Whenever the app takes in a request from the users, they would have the possibility to provide feedback on the performance, which would then be used for further training.
+Data would get pushed on DVC again, becoming part of the overall dataset.
+An overview of the architecture as is can be seen [here](figures/architecture_as_is.png).---

 ### Question 26